dragon788/Packer-Windows81/README.md

 This thing takes a REALLY LONG TIME TO BUILD because of all the updates.
 As of today (7/19/2015) there's something like 123 updates for it to go out and grab.
 The update grabbing script is a bit of a grey-box, as I basically just hijacked it (as well as lots of other code) from [this awesome project](https://github.com/joefitzgerald/packer-windows) - which I think is the defacto standard for Windows / Packer relations - but I wanted a leaner build.
 I will review the code in the Windows Update script as time goes on, as well as clean up a lot of odds and ends (such as the fact that the Windows ISO stays mounted in the VM after it is built!).

-This is currently useable, but will one day be even leaner and meaner.
+This is currently useable but there are some minor issues.
+You can track my action-item list by checking out [the open issues](https://github.com/luciusbono/Packer-Windows81/issues).